stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/perl.md

 !!! tip "Perl modules installation is only necessary once"

     You only need to install Perl modules once on Sherlock.
-Since fielsystems are shared, modules installed on one node will immediately be available on all nodes on the cluster.
+Since filesystems are shared, modules installed on one node will immediately be available on all nodes on the cluster.